 Mathematics in kindergarten continues to focus on building number sense which essentially refers to a student’s fluidity and flexibility with numbers.
 “Math Talks” include pictorial representations and oral discussions reinforcing student’s knowledge and encourage flexibility with numbers and key math concepts.
 Lower School (K-4) uses Math in Focus: Singapore Math by Marshall Cavendish.
 Singapore Math uses a concrete-pictorial-abstract pedagogy with end goal being able to problem solve at the abstract level.
 Conceptual learning is at the heart of our math instruction and the mastery of concepts is our goal.

 Practical life is a fun loving, highly sensorial class and is almost always a student’s favorite time of day.
 This class emphasizes care of self and the environment in orderly and attentive ways.
 Artistic expression is highlighted with painting, crafts, and cooking projects.
 In this busy and productive class students use everyday tools and Montessori activities to practice and hone their fine motor skills.

 Through several science and socially minded units of study students in the afternoon are able to learn more about themselves and the world around them.
 Our unit studies are introduced through literature and Power Points and are reinforced with crafts, cooking projects, music, online videos and writing activities.

 The lower school is comprised of Kindergarten through grade 4.
-Each grade level, Kindergarten through grade four, has a full-time teacher and a full-time instructional assistant.
+Each lower school grade level has a full-time teacher and a full-time instructional assistant.